Education and Training

 In July 2012, ARC held a planning workshop to conduct a strategic review of AHE activities, assess their impact to date, and provide recommendations for the future.

-Two ARC-Oak Ridge National Laboratory programs were held in summer 2014: A high school math-science-technology institute, which is a two-week program for students and teachers; and a middle school science academy, which is a one-week program just for students.
+Two ARCOak Ridge National Laboratory programs will be held in summer 2015: A high school math-science-technology institute, which is a two-week program for students and teachers; and a middle school science academy, which is a one-week program just for students.
 More information